Azure/ADX-in-a-Day-Lab2/README.md

 ---
 #### Challenge 6, Task 4: Use .show commands 🎓

-Write a command to count the number commands that you run (use the User column), in the past 4 hours.
+Write a command to show the details of commands that you ran, in the past 4 hours.

 **Question:** What is the "AuthorizationScheme" for commands issued by you?